Ohio State Route 115: History

 SR 115 made its debut in 1923.
 When it was first designated, SR 115 utilized all of its current alignment, then proceeded to the northwest from its present northern terminus a short distance along the current SR 15, then known as SR 22, to the County Road 18 (CR 18) intersection.
 It then followed CR 18 north into Henry County to CR B, where it turned east, and followed CR B a short distance.
 At CR 17, SR 115 turned north, and followed the county road a short distance to the CR 16C intersection.
 The state route then followed CR 16C northeast into Holgate, where it ran along Wilhelm Street up to the point where it came to an end at its junction with what is now SR 108, but at the time designated as SR 188.

 SR 115 would take on its current shape in 1969 when all of the highway from its present northern terminus at SR 15 to SR 108 in Holgate was removed from the state highway system.
 The concurrent portion with SR 15 became just SR 15, while jurisdiction of all other portions of the former SR 115 was turned over to Putnam and Henry Counties.

+In May 2024, the Ohio Department of Transportation began repairing the slope along Sugar Creek, located approximately one-mile southeast of U.S. 30 and one-mile northwest of State Route 65.
+A culvert for drainage under State Route 115 at the same location began to be replaced.
+The project is estimated to end in September 2024.
+State Route 15 between Cole St. and State Route 65 closed on May 13 for approximately 90 days because of the work.